Mapping Future Imaginaries – Global

 Director, Mapping Future Imaginaries

 Linda is an artist and academic who specialises in critical and speculative arts practices and methods.
 Linda devised ‘Inefficient Mapping’ as a methodological protocol for conducting fieldwork in projects informed by ‘post-‘ theories.
-In her role as Associate Professor at RMIT University, Australia Linda creates transdisciplinary projects across early childhood, creative practice, and digital media.
+In her role as Associate Professor at RMIT University, Australia, Linda creates transdisciplinary projects across early childhood, creative practice, and digital media.

 Email me: linda.knight@rmit.edu.au

-Dr Sonja Arndt
+A/prof Sonja Arndt

 Email me: sonja.arndt@unimelb.edu.au